 An Act to regulate the standards of quality, pressure, purity and safety of gas supplied and the standards and safety of gas installations and gas appliances; to provide for the supervision and control of persons concerned in, and to regulate the practice of, gasfitting; to repeal the Gas (Standards) Act 1947 2, and for incidental and other purposes.

-[Long title amended by No. 87 of 1979 s.
+[Long title amended: No. 87 of 1979 s.
 3; No. 63 of 1985 s.
 3.]

 1. Short title